How to Apply

 All applicants to the Medical School and Medical Scientist Training Program are required to complete an online situational judgement test called CASPer (Computer-Based Assessment for Sampling Personal Characteristics).
-Learn more here about the CASPer assessment, testing dates for BCM, and register for a test.
+Learn more here about the CASPer assessment, testing dates for Baylor and register for a test.
 A CASPer score is required in order to be considered for an interview.
 We do not require Duet or Snapshot.

 Review Technical Standards

 Baylor and the School of Medicine are committed to providing equal educational access for qualified students with disabilities in accordance with state and federal laws including the Americans with Disabilities Act of 1990, as amended in 2008, and Section 504 of the Rehabilitation Act of 1973.
 Therefore, no candidate will be denied admission to the School of Medicine solely based on the presence of a disability.
 Please review the following links carefully: